algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ### General testing philosophy
 - The project adheres to a rigorous testing philosophy to ensure reliability and accuracy in the emulation of old mobile phone functionalities.
-- Testing encompasses a range of methods, from unit tests for individual components to integration tests that assess the system as a whole.
+- Testing encompasses a range of methods, from unit tests for individual components to integration tests that assess the whole system.

 ### Coordination with QA
 - The development team will closely collaborate with the Quality Assurance team to align testing strategies and ensure comprehensive coverage of all functionalities.
 - Feedback from QA testing will be integral to the iterative development process, guiding enhancements and refinements in the emulator and Assembly language.

 ### Reference to QA document
-- For detailed testing procedures, methodologies, and specific test cases, refer to the dedicated testing document prepared by the Quality Assurance team.
+- For detailed testing procedures, methodologies, and specific test cases, refer to the dedicated [test plan](../QA/test_plan.md) prepared by the Quality Assurance team.

 ---